Anti Static Mat, Wrist Strap and Other Tools That Will Help Safeguard Your Computer From Static Electricity

 Like other conductors, it can accumulate vast voltages of electrostatic charge, especially when blocked from dissipating the same due to insulator obstruction i.e. when enclosed within insulating objects like shoes, clothes and surfaces.

 This charge will, however, flow freely to another conductor when the body interfaces with it directly, say a printed board circuit.

 - Human body

-The more the human body walks and rubs against insulators, the bigger the friction, and the more likely the ‘few’ charges will jump ship from the insulating carpet and shoes to the conducting body or vice versa.
+The more the conductors rub against insulators, the bigger the friction and the more likely ‘few’ charges will jump ship from the insulating carpet and shoes to the conducting object or vice versa.